Mandu Reid

-Mandu Reid (born 1981) is the leader of the British Women's Equality Party (WEP).
+Mandu Kate Reid (born 1981) is a Malawi-born British politician and activist who was the leader of Women's Equality Party (WEP) from April 2019 until its dissolution in November 2024.

 Early life and education

 Reid's mother is Black Malawi and her father is White British.
 Her parents met while her father was teaching English in Malawi, where Reid was born.
-The family moved to the United Kingdom in 1982, but subsequently lived in Somalia and Eswatini (also known as Swaziland), before returning to the UK, where Reid attended sixth form.
+The family moved to the United Kingdom in 1982, but subsequently lived in Somalia and Eswatini (better known as Swaziland), before returning to the UK, where Reid attended sixth form.
 Concerning her growing up in Eswatini, Reid said that being a mixed-race child led to awareness in childhood of injustice and prejudice.

 While at school in England, Reid experienced racist abuse as the only black student in her school.

 Reid is a graduate of the London School of Economics.

 Career

 After graduating from LSE, Reid worked at in project and programme management for HM Treasury, the Department for Culture, Media and Sport and the Greater London Authority.

 Reid founded The Cup Effect in 2015, a period poverty charity which campaigns donates menstrual cups to women and girls struggling with period poverty in the UK and East Africa.